mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/byom.md

 In order to do this your model will require some sort of API wrapper, for now we have 2x API specifications we support, mlflow and ray serve.

+The former supports importing already trained models and predicting with them from mindsdb.
+The later supports both training and predicting with external models.

+In order to use custom models there are three mandatory arguments one must past inside the `USING` statement:
+- `url.predict`, this is the url to call for getting predictions from your model
+- `format`, this can be == `mlflow` or `ray_serve`
+- `dtype_dict`, this is a json specifying all columns expected by their models and their types

+There's an additional optional argument if you want to train the model via mindsdb:
+- `url.train`, which is the endpoint we'll call when training your model

 ## Ray Server

 Ray serve is a simple high-thoroughput service that can wrap over your own ml models.